 Exploring spaces between virtual and real worlds: Updated 12 June 2022

 The 3V model is still very much an ongoing project, an intellectual exercise for me personally.
-It began in 2006 as an effort to represent a conceptual framework for the analysis of technological impact and social change.
+It began in 2006 as an effort to represent a conceptual framework for the analysis of the technological impact and social change.
 The following resources provide some insight into its origin and development.

 With the emergence and popularity of online social networking technologies (Web 2.0) students are exploring new concepts of self, identity and community both in real and virtual spaces.
 New theories are necessary to develop social policy responses, including those of educational systems and institutions, to the consequences of these new conceptualisations.